sybrew/the-seo-framework/readme.txt

 			* You should try Nordpass, for Dashlane's incompetence [shall not pass](https://www.youtube.com/watch?v=3xYXUeSmb-Y).
 		* The SEO Settings meta box is now also styled correctly inside the Block Editor for other post types than 'post' when positioned under the content.
 			* Most notably, the padding and border around the settings make it much easier on your eyes.
+		* If a custom social image URL is inserted in the homepage post-edit meta box, it will now also be depicted in the Homepage Settings meta box on the SEO Settings page.
 	* **Title:**
 		* Resolved an issue where the Twitter title would fall back to a custom Open Graph title when Open Graph is disabled.
 		* Resolved an issue where the incorrect Open Graph fallback title was proposed as a placeholder in the admin interface.